Finite difference: Base case

-Step case
+Inductive step

 Let R(x) be a polynomial of degree m − 1 where m ≥ 2 and the coefficient of the highest-order term be a ≠ 0.
 Assuming the following holds true for all polynomials of degree m − 1:

 Let S(x) be a polynomial of degree m.
 With one pairwise difference:

 As ahm ≠ 0, this results in a polynomial T(x) of degree m − 1, with ahm as the coefficient of the highest-order term.
 Given the assumption above and m − 1 pairwise differences (resulting in a total of m pairwise differences for S(x)), it can be found that: